officiallysingh/spring-boot-problem-handler/README.md

 </dependency>
 ```

-Having `spring-boot-problem-handler` jar in classpath does all hard part, A lot of advices are out of box available
-which are autoconfigures as `ControllerAdvice`s
+It does all hard part, A lot of advices are out of box available which are autoconfigured as `ControllerAdvice`s
 depending on the jars in classpath of consumer application.
 **Even for exceptions for which no advices are defined**, respective error response can be specified by
 messages in `properties` file, elaborated in *Usage* section.
 New custom advices could be required only in cases where it is required to take some data from exception instance
 to dynamically derive **Error key** (Elaborated later)
 or to use this data to resolve any placeholders in error message.
 In such cases consumer application can define
-their own custom `ControllerAdvice`s,
+their own custom `ControllerAdvice`'s,
 Any existing advice can be referred to weave the custom advice into the framework.

 A default set of `ControllerAdvice`s are always configured irrespective of the fact that whether